1. A property will be used as it was historically

 construction techniques or examples of craftsmanship

-will be repaired rather than replaced.
-Where the severity
+rather than replaced.
+Where the severity of deterioration

-feature, the new feature will match the old in design,
+feature will match the old in design, color, texture,

 will be undertaken using the gentlest means possible.